NUMMI: Transforming Fremont Assembly into NUMMI

 At about the same time, GM was struggling to profitably build high-quality and fuel-efficient small cars that consumers demanded after the energy crisis of the 1970s.
 Consumers started turning to foreign automakers for these vehicles, prompting the U.S. Congress to consider import restrictions to protect the domestic auto industry.
 That led GM and Toyota to team up and create New United Motor Manufacturing, Inc. (NUMMI), a joint venture to manufacture vehicles to be sold under both brands.

 GM saw the joint venture as a way to get access to quality small cars and an opportunity to learn about the Toyota Production System and The Toyota Way, a series of lean manufacturing and management philosophies that had made the company a leader in the automotive manufacturing and production industry.
 For Toyota, the factory gave the company its first manufacturing base in North America allowing it to avoid tariffs on imported vehicles and saw GM as a partner that could show them how to navigate the American labor environment, particularly relations with the United Auto Workers union.

 The companies made the unusual choice to remake the troubled Fremont Assembly into the new NUMMI plant.
 The leadership of the UAW union insisted on re-hiring the same union leadership that had overseen GM's worst workforce.
 GM was against it, but Toyota agreed, believing that their system could turn things around.
-However, Toyota insisted that the plant would need to operate differently and old seniority rules wouldn't apply.
+However, Toyota insisted that the plant would need to operate differently and old seniority rules would not apply.
 The workers hated the proposed changes, but desperately needed jobs.
 Ultimately, over 85% of NUMMI's initial workforce were the workers laid off at Fremont Assembly in 1982.
 GM would also assign 16 managers to the plant and Toyota sent 30 managers and production coordinators from Japan, including the CEO, Tatsuro Toyoda, part of the company's founding family.